 - Community Events – Cultural events will be held on-site, planned and coordinated by the Garden Leadership Team.

 Garden Plots are currently available for 93706 residents.
-It costs $3 a month for a plot.
-Residents may sign up for up to 3 plots.
+It costs $36 a year for a plot.
+Residents may sign up for up to 3 plots and each plot includes a drip line and seeds.

 The garden is currently only available for residents of the 93706 zip code.

-The garden is open from sun up to sun down.
+The garden is open every day from sun up to sun down.

 Yes!
 We can help new gardeners get started.